joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 same state transitions that my purpose-built machine did.

 *The moral of the story*: The encoding of a Turing machine does not need to be particularly simple in the physical world.
-In this case, the encoding is in essence an XOR between two bits: the bit from the position of the rock, and another bit that the seismometer tracks.
+In this case, the encoding is the result of an XOR between two bits: the bit from the position of the rock, and another bit that the seismometer tracks.

 ## Thought Experiment № 7